 - Meanwhile, heat a small saucepan over medium-high heat and add the glaze ingredients, minus the cornstarch, and bring to a boil.
-Pour the mixture through a strainer into a glass bowl, then return it to the pan.
-Whisk together 1/4 cup water and the cornstarch, then pour the slurry into the sauce and stir until thickened.
+Pour the mixture through a strainer into a glass bowl to remove the seeds, then pour it back into the pan.
+Whisk together ¼ cup water and the cornstarch, then pour the slurry into the sauce and stir until thickened.

 - Place the steaks on a cutting board and tent with foil, resting for 5 minutes.
 Slice the meat and plate, drizzling the sauce over top.

 Looking for a side dish?
 Try one of these recipes!